hchok/Batch_Effect_Correction/README.md

 The output of `scoring/Scoring_Evaluations.ipynb` is a table with scores for each evaluation criterion for each batch effect correction method and each technical variable that was evaluated.

 Finally, `scoring/categorization.m` which calls `scoring/compute_exposing_hyperplanes.m`, `scoring/vert2lcon.m` and `scoring/lcon2vert.m` is used to identify the optimal correction algorithm and correction variable by geometrically probing the space of all allowable scoring functions to yield an aggregate volume-based scoring measure.
-- Input: the scoring table from `scoring/Scoring_Evaluations.ipynb`
+- Input: the scoring table from `scoring/Scoring_Evaluations.ipynb` and data set aggregation operator
 - Output: representative scoring functions which yield optimum at one of the method-variable combinations, and a table listing volume percentages of optimum-invariant scoring function subsets.
 Method-variable combinations can be ranked by the volume percentage of their associated scoring function subset to identify which were most effective.